bllizard22/easy-wireguard-server/README.md

 ## Setup server

 When prompted enter any number from 1 to 65535 for VPN connetion or 0 to assign random value.
 If you use SSH connection enter port number for the rule in Firewall.
+If you don`t know the port number then it`s probably 22.

 <img src="./resources/setup_1.jpeg" width="500" />